 Access into the park is by a variety of ways including vehicle, off-highway vehicle (OHV), horse or foot power.
 OHVs can be used inside the park, however usage must comply with all applicable regulations.
-Hunters may use OHVs to travel around the park, but OHVs (including snowmobiles) cannot be operated on any roads, including Strathcona County roads (please check with Strathcona County for the most up to date information).
+Hunters may use OHVs to travel around the park, but OHVs (including snowmobiles) cannot be operated on roads unless where signs allow in Sturgeon County.
+Please check with Sturgeon Country for the most up to date information.
 OHVs and horses are to stay on established trails; please do not traverse off the trails or through the bush.
 Please be aware there may be adverse conditions that may make conditions poor (e.g. muddy or snowed in).
 On highway vehicles (like Jeeps and 4x4s) are NOT permitted on the established OHV trails.
 There are multi use trails are open to hunting.